 The activity coefficient method is the best way to represent highly non-ideal liquid mixtures at low pressures.
 You must estimate or obtain binary parameters from experimental data, such as phase equilibrium data.
 Binary parameters for the Wilson, NRTL, and UNIQUAC models are available in the Aspen Physical Property System for a large number of component pairs.
 These binary parameters are used automatically.
-See Physical Property Data, Chapter 1, for details.
+See Binary Parameters for Activity Coefficient Models in Physical Property Data in the help, for details.